Barb has been bereaved of both children, both, parents, and several close friends. She has a lot of experience dealing with grief.

 A Book I Wish Our Family Had Owned When Sarah was Thirteen - Unfortunately, it hadn't yet been written.

-This book helped me envision how scary it is for a child in the system to enter and adjust to a new foster home.
+In Between, which I linked to above, helped me envision how scary it is for a child in the system to enter and adjust to a new foster home.
 Although it's fiction, what both Katie and her foster parents, James (a pastor) and Millie went through during the adjustment period, is pretty realistic.
 The books in this series deal with serious issues -- acceptance, love, cancer, drug abuse, bad friend choices, boundaries, and more.
 But there is also comic relief -- plenty of it, in the form of Maxine, Millie's mother and Katie's foster grandmother.
 She is the only unrealistic character in the book, but somehow she still fits.

 The books are narrated by Katie and written from her perspective.
 She is sure from the beginning she will be sent back to the group home, so she decides to hasten the process by trying to show James and Millie she's the opposite of what they want.
 Instead, they have the wisdom to see through the tough exterior and just love her.

 Katie's background was much like my Sarah's, except she had no sibling to help raise.
-Her mom was in prison for dealing drugs and she was pretty much raising herself before her mother was arrested and she was put into the system.
+Her mom was in prison for dealing drugs and she was pretty much raising herself before her mother was arrested and she entered the system.
 Sarah was in the system longer before she came to us, and she was younger than Katie when she entered the system.
 She was never in a group home until she left us and three more foster homes after she left.
 She wouldn't stay within stated boundaries in any home.
 The group home was the last stop for Sarah, not the first, as it was for Katie.

 I loved the relationship Katie had with Mrs. Smartly, the head of the group home, who also seemed to act as her social worker.
 We meet her as she is taking Katie to meet James and Millie.
 I could see Sarah making some of the same comments as Katie, had she been older.
 Mrs. Smartly seemed to really have Katie's best interests at heart, and this shows itself through the entire series.